Namespaces

 As with any declaration, attributes that appear before the declaration and the attributes that appear immediately after the identifier within the declarator both apply to the entity being declared or defined (in this case, to the function):

-[[noreturn]] void f [[noreturn]] (); // okay: both attributes apply to the function f
+[[noreturn]] void f [[noreturn]] (); // OK: both attributes apply to the function f

 However, the attributes that appear after the declarator (in the syntax above), apply to the type of the function, not to the function itself:

-void f() [[noreturn]]; // error: this attribute has no effect on the function itself
+void f() [[noreturn]]; // Error: this attribute has no effect on the function itself

 (since C++11)